Hadeon/go-desktop/README.md

 ### v2.0

-- Allow saving and opening of different file formats.
+- [ ] Allow saving and opening of different file formats.
-- [ ] Swap between themes, or the ability to create/import custom themes
+- [x] Swap between themes
   - [x] Alt. theme values set
-  - [ ] Add component to swap themes
+  - [x] Add component to swap themes
-  - [ ] Add custom theme option
-    - [ ] Will have inputs for hexcodes
 - [x] Add a custom scroll on the right side which shows header (chapter) "nodes" you can click on to quickly autoscroll to them.

   - [x] Maybe show ticks for the number of pages between nodes, so you can visually see variations of chapter lengths